 Translation: Youth would be able to talk to mental health providers or their therapists about any issues, without their parents needing to know.
 This critical protection of privacy allows mental health professionals to work with Vermont youth to meet their needs, free from fear of parental or family interference.

-Status [4/12/17]: The Senate Committee on Health and Welfare decided to “strike all” the original content of the H.230 bill and expand the language so that any youth, for any issue, can seek mental health treatment without parental consent.
+Status [4/21/17]: The Senate Committee on Health and Welfare decided to “strike all” the original content of the H.230 bill and expand the language so that any youth, for any issue, can seek mental health treatment without parental consent.
 This aligns with bills in 20+ other states.
 While this no longer focuses in on only queer and trans youth, it would still achieve mental health rights for these youth and now, ALL Vermont youth.
-It would still be a win!
+The bill moved out of committee and was passed by the full Senate, which makes it law on July 1, 2017.

 H.492 Racial Justice Bill